radpawar/Radhika-Hyde-Apex-Code/README.md

 ##  Post deployment steps:
-1. Get the password from repo Owner to update into named cridentials
+1. Get the password from repo Owner to update into named credentials.
+2. Execute below cron expression from developer console -> execute anonymous window.
+So that hourly, weather will be updated into the existing location records.
+3. // Cron EXP for hourly schedule
+  String CRON_EXP = '0 0 * * * ?';
+  ScheduleWeatherBatchClass sch = new ScheduleWeatherBatchClass(); system.schedule('Hourly Weather Batch Schedule job', CRON_EXP, sch);
-2. Assign Weather_Test_Permission_Set permission set to your User
+4. Assign Weather_Test_Permission_Set permission set to your User.

 ## Testing steps
 Step 1: Go to the Location tab and make a new entry.